 Janis Broder '20 and Dr. Tamara Feinstein were awarded a CIIS Fellows grant to research the background of Arpilleras, an textile art form developed during the Pinochet era.

 Their project, “Arpilleras and Memory from Dirty War Chile," was conducted in July and August 2018, in and around Santiago, Chile.
 The pair conducted research at archives and interviewed survivors of the regime who were involved in the conceptualization and production of arpilleras.

 The knowledge gained during the stay will be incorporated into Dr. Feinstein's teachings and research.
-It will also be used in an upcoming art show of arpilleras, a joint endeavor between St. Lawrence University and SUNY Potsdam, planned for spring 2019.
+It also was used in an art show of arpilleras, a joint endeavor between St. Lawrence University and SUNY Potsdam, during the spring of 2019.